 We believe that we cannot achieve justice regarding racial, educational, political, economic, climate, health, or any other form of injustice, if it stifles a person’s human rights.
 An injustice against one person is an injustice against all.

-We are called to act and to defend the rights and liberties of Black, Indigenous, and People of Color (BIPOC), including those marginalized due to their sexual orientation and gender identities.
-The unheard voices of BIPOC are those within the American tapestry who exist in collective oppression and are often excluded from full participation as citizens in our democracy.
+We are called to act and to defend the rights and liberties of Black, Indigenous, and People of Color (BIPOC), including those marginalized due to their sexual orientation, differing abilities, and gender identities.
+These often unheard voices who live within the American tapestry exist in collective oppression and are often excluded from full participation as citizens in our democracy.
 They have been profiled, detained, and denied their rights – their humanity asphyxiated.

-- Dismantling white supremist ideology, systems, and structures in our own institutions
+- Dismantling white supremacist ideology, systems, and structures in our own institutions

-- Culturally and linguistically relevant, responsive, proficient, and sustaining teaching
+- Designing and implementing culturally and linguistically relevant, responsive, proficient, and sustaining teaching practices

-- Deliberately confront inequities with research, data and evidence that lead to actionable reforms for African Americans and all marginalized populations
+- Confronting inequities using research, data, and evidence that lead to actionable reforms for more equitable outcomes that lead to policy reform